UlordChain/uwallet-client-pro/README.rst

     ./uwallet

 If you cloned the git repository, then you need to compile extra files before you can run uwallet.
-Read the next section, "Development Version".
+Please refer to "Development Version".